 On April 13th, 2018, the Information Needs Assessment Project Team visited Grace College and Seminary and conducted two of the methods (interviews and photo collage) in our toolkit.
+A total of 10 students participated in the study.
 You can view the report from that visit here:

 "Our biggest takeaway was mostly tied to creature comforts.
 Most of the study was conducted in the campus coffee shop.
 Students all mentioned how they liked to study there, but none of them 'mentioned actually drinking coffee.'
 But, water was mentioned as a 'must-have' when studying.
 We had water fountains on every floor of the library and 2 water coolers.
 They were both hidden away.
 One in the computer lab and one in the staff workroom on the main floor.
 In 2018 we decided to move the staff water cooler (filtered water) from the staff room to near the front door on the main level.
 It solved 2 problems for us.
 The 3rd-floor water fountain was broken, so the working main floor fountain replaced the broken one and the water cooler replaced the water fountain on the main floor near the entrance.
 It is heavily used.
 Students are often refilling their water bottles as they enter or leave the library.
 This was a goodwill move and a small inconvenience for staff.